Posterior and predictive inference for Bayesian STAR splines

 a fixed and known upper bound for all observations; default is

-prior variance (1/smoothing parameter); if NULL, update in MCMC
+prior variance (1/smoothing parameter); if NULL, sample this parameter

 - nsave